 Due to these changes, Haverhill is able to attract new residents who easily commute into Boston via MBTA or Amtrak service.
 New shops, restaurants, and galleries encourage visitors to explore the city, which boasts a riverside boardwalk.
 Haverhill is also one of many towns and cities included in the Essex National Heritage Area, a 500-acre tract of northeastern Massachusetts that highlights the region’s role in the founding of America, its maritime history, and industrial prowess.

-Each August, the city celebrates “River Ruckus,” a day of fun and games that focuses on the role of the Merrimac in the city’s history—as transportation corridor, power source, scenic beauty, and at times a destructive force when it overflows its banks.
-Centered on the Washington Street Historic District, the festival includes a classic car parade, music, street performers, children’s activities, and a laser light show.
-The highlight for many participants is the Rubber Duck Regatta sponsored by the Haverhill Rotary Club.
-Hundreds of little yellow duckies are set loose on the river, and the owner of the first duck to cross the finish line wins a grand prize.
-The plastic birds are then gathered and brought to rest on dry land.
+Each September, the city celebrates “River Ruckus,” a day of family fun and games that focuses on the role of the Merrimack River in the city’s history—as transportation corridor, power source, for its scenic beauty, and at times as a destructive force when it overflows its banks.
+Centered on the Washington Street Historic District, the festival, presented by Team Haverhill, includes a classic car show, live music, pontoon boat and kayak boat rides on the river, street performers, children’s activities and a fireworks display.
+The highlight for many participants is the Annual Rubber Duck Regatta sponsored by the Haverhill Rotary Club.
+More than 10,000 rubber ducks are dropped from the railroad bridge, and the owner of the first duck to cross the finish line wins a grand prize.
+The rubber ducks are then gathered and brought to rest on dry land.